 CBT (cognitive behavioral therapy): A type of therapy that teaches you how to be alert to the thoughts you have as you do certain behaviors.
 CBT targets thoughts and behaviors that are unhealthy or unhelpful.
 The focus of CBT is to decrease negative thoughts or unhealthy behaviors.

-DBT (dialectical behavioral therapy): A type of therapy that encourages patients to embrace the thoughts and feelings they have but to think in ways that prevent harmful behaviors.
+DBT (dialectical behavioral therapy): A type of therapy that encourages you to embrace the thoughts and feelings you have but to think in ways that prevent harmful behaviors.
 It is primarily a group-based therapy with individual therapy back-up.
-Patients keep logs of their thoughts and feelings and learn and discuss coping strategies.
+You keep logs of your thoughts and feelings and learn and discuss coping strategies.

 Family therapy: A type of therapy that involves you and your family members and or friends meeting with a therapist.
 Many treatment programs will include family therapy because it can be a very helpful place to discuss family issues and tensions while there is a therapist or counselor there to find a solution.
 It can also be a good place to talk to your family members and friends about your eating disorder and how they can best support you throughout the process of recovery.
 Note: this is different from family-based treatment (FBT) which is described below.

 Group therapy: Is when you and other peers meet with a counselor as a group and can share experiences, stories, goals, etc. It can be very helpful to talk to other people who are going through the same thing as you and get advice on what has helped them.

 Family-based treatment (FBT): A type of therapy that empowers parents to learn ways to get their child to eat.
 The therapist meets with the whole family and does not explore issues, but supports the parents in feeding their child and supports the child in their efforts to recover.
 The goal of family-based treatment is weight restoration.
 This type of therapy is sometimes referred to as the “Maudsley” approach.